shiba24/rlLib/README.md

 Q learning is a classical algorithm for reinforcement learning.

-Deep Q Network, DQN, is originated from [Human-level control through deep reinforcement learning](http://www.nature.com/nature/journal/v518/n7540/abs/nature14236.html), by Volodymyr Mnih et al.
+Deep Q Network (DQN) is originated from [Human-level control through deep reinforcement learning](http://www.nature.com/nature/journal/v518/n7540/abs/nature14236.html) by Volodymyr Mnih et al.

 You can [define your own task](https://github.com/shiba24/reinforcement_learning#define-your-own-task) with little effort and solve it with q-learning or dqn algorithm easily!